top of page

 (1) Wearable Biosensors for Health Monitoring

-(4) Biomimetic Surfaces and Actuators for Enhanced Locomotion
+(4) Biomimetic Surfaces for Enhanced Locomotion

 Previously, some of my works have resulted in publications in well-known journals and, have been widely funded (such as NIH, Army Research Office, Top Medical Schools, and Industrial Companies) and recognized (such as Nature News, NIH News, Science Daily, Science Newsline, Fox News, and NBC News).